-The BDD--NV system consists of an $\Omega$-shaped BDD circuit fabricated on a diamond substrate that contains an ensemble of NV centers, as illustrated in Fig.~\ref{f1}.
-This study examines three variants of BDD, labeled BDD1, BDD2, and BDD3, corresponding to decreasing boron concentrations from metal to insulator, as detailed in Table~\ref{t1}.
-The BDD circuits were produced in an $\Omega$ configuration with an inner diameter of 140~$\mu$m and thickness of 700~nm via microwave plasma chemical vapor deposition.
-The boron concentrations were determined via an analysis of the temperature dependence of resistivity, which will be discussed in further detail later.
+The BDD--NV hybrid system comprises an $\Omega$-shaped BDD circuit fabricated on a diamond substrate containing an ensemble of NV centers, as illustrated in Fig.~\ref{f1}.
+This study examines three variants of boron-doping densities, labeled BDD1, BDD2, and BDD3, corresponding to decreasing boron concentrations from metal to insulator, as presented in Table~\ref{t1}.
+The BDD circuits were produced in an $\Omega$ configuration with an inner diameter of 140~$\mu$m and thickness of 700~nm via masked microwave plasma chemical vapor deposition \cite{takanoSuperconductivityDiamondThin2004, matsumotoNoteNovelDiamond2016}.
+The boron concentrations were determined via an analysis of the temperature dependence of resistivity.

 The diamond substrate measures 3~mm $\times$ 3~mm $\times$ 0.5~mm and features a concentration of NV centers at 4.5~ppm across all four crystallographic axes.
 The NV center possesses an electronic ground-state triplet characterized by the states $\ket{0}$ and $\ket{\pm1}$, with a separation of 2.87~GHz resulting from spin--spin interactions.
 Additionally, the $\ket{\pm1}$ states experience further splitting due to the Zeeman effect when subjected to a finite magnetic field $B$ aligned with the NV axis of interest.
-The energy levels corresponding to these spin states can be analyzed through optically detected magnetic resonance (ODMR) spectroscopy, which involves observing changes in the red fluorescence of the NV center as the microwave field frequency matches the energy difference between the $\ket{0}$ state and either of the $\ket{\pm1}$ states \cite{oortOpticallyDetectedSpin1988, gruberScanningConfocalOptical1997}.
+The energy levels corresponding to these spin states can be analyzed via optically detected magnetic resonance (ODMR) spectroscopy, which involves observing changes in the red fluorescence of the NV center as the microwave field frequency matches the energy difference between the $\ket{0}$ state and either of the $\ket{\pm1}$ states \cite{oortOpticallyDetectedSpin1988, gruberScanningConfocalOptical1997}.